ilkerkoc/json-server/README.md

 http://localhost:3000/parent-1/child-1

-JSON REST API Endpoints
+#JSON REST API Endpoints
 This code creates REST API endpoints for a JSON file containing parent/child objects.

-Prerequisites
+#Prerequisites
 Node.js
 Express.js
-Installation
+#Installation
 Clone the repository
 Run npm install to install the dependencies
-Start the server with node index.js
+Start the server with node server.js node server.js

-Endpoints
+#Endpoints
 The following endpoints are created:

-GET /parent-id: returns the parent object with the specified ID GET /parent-id/child-id: returns the child object with the specified ID under the parent object with the specified ID Configuration
+GET /parent-id: returns the parent object with the specified ID GET /parent-id/child-id: returns the child object with the specified ID under the parent object with the specified ID
+#Configuration
 The JSON file containing the parent/child objects is located at ./data.json.
 Modify this file to change the data returned by the API endpoints.

 The port on which the API server runs can be configured in index.js.

-Usage
+#Usage
 You can use any HTTP client (such as Postman or cURL) to send requests to the API endpoints.

 Here's an example of a request to get the parent object with ID parent-1: